netdata/netdata/src/database/engine/README.md

 A **page** is a simple array of values.
 Each slot in the array has a **timestamp** implied by its position in the array, and each value stored represents the **data point** for that time, for the metric the page belongs to.

-This simple fixed step page design allows Netdata to collect several millions of points per second and pack all the values in a compact form with minimal metadata overhead.
+This fixed step page design allows Netdata to collect several millions of points per second and pack all the values in a compact form with minimal metadata overhead.

 #### Hot Pages